Skip to main content

 Popular FAQ

 Addyi (flibanserin) works by balancing the brain chemicals such as dopamine and norepinephrine that may lead to lowered sex drive in some women.
-About 10% more patients who received Addyi than placebo reported meaningful improvements in satisfying sexual events, sexual desire or distress.
+Studies with Addyi have shown significant improvements in satisfying sexual events, sexual desire and ability to lower distress in premenopausal women with acquired, generalized hypoactive sexual desire disorder (HSDD).
 Continue reading

-No, Addyi is not a "female Viagra" or a "pink Viagra", as you may have heard.
-Addyi works differently by balancing brain chemical messengers that may be responsible for the lowered sex drive in some women.
+No, Addyi is not a "female Viagra" or a "pink Viagra".
+Addyi works differently than Viagra by balancing brain chemical messengers that may be responsible for lowered sex drive in some women.
 It is not used to enhance sexual performance.
 Continue reading

 More FAQ